VISIT OUR ART STORE ▶

 Step 2: Laying Down the First Wash of Color

-Next, I mix up some colors.
-For this project, I feel like working with a neutral palette.
-I grab my indigo and burnt sienna—two rich, earthy tones that play well together.
+Next, the artist mixes up some colors.
+For this project, the artist feels like working with a neutral palette.
+The artist grabs indigo and burnt sienna—two rich, earthy tones that play well together.

-First, I dip into the indigo and touch my brush to the dampened paper.
+First, the artist dips into the indigo and touches the brush to the dampened paper.
 Instantly, the paint blooms around the droplets, creating delicate, spontaneous shapes.

-I gently sweep my brush around, allowing those patterns to form naturally without forcing anything.
+The artist gently sweeps the brush around, allowing those patterns to form naturally without forcing anything.

 Add indigo

-After rinsing out my brush, I dip into the burnt sienna and mix it with some leftover pigment on my palette.
+After rinsing out the brush, the artist dips into burnt sienna and mixes it with leftover pigment on the palette.

-Again, I touch this color onto the page, letting it mingle softly with the indigo.
-I'm not concerned with specific shapes here—I just want interesting areas of color and texture to build on later.
+Again, the artist touches this color onto the page, letting it mingle softly with the indigo.
+The artist isn’t concerned with specific shapes here—just interesting areas of color and texture to build on later.

 Add burnt sienna

-At this point, I remind myself (and now I'll remind you): Have fun and play.
-Don't overthink it.
+At this point, the artist reminds themselves (and the reader): Have fun and play.
+Don’t overthink it.
 Let the paint do what it wants.

 Step 3: Adding Lighter Tones for Contrast

-To balance out the deep indigo and burnt sienna, I want to bring in a lighter color.
-So, I dip into raw sienna, a warm, soft neutral.
+To balance out the deep indigo and burnt sienna, the artist wants to bring in a lighter color.
+So, the artist dips into raw sienna, a warm, soft neutral.

-I go back into the indigo again, deepening some areas.
-I want that color to be the “star of the show.”
+The artist goes back into the indigo again, deepening some areas.
+The artist wants that color to be the “star of the show.”

 Add raw sienna to balance the tones

-Using my brush, I mop up extra moisture pooling along the edges so that I can control where the paint travels.
+Using the brush, the artist mops up extra moisture pooling along the edges to control where the paint travels.

 Remove excess water

-In some spots, I intentionally bring the indigo straight up through the paper, trailing it toward the corners and edges.
+In some spots, the artist intentionally brings the indigo straight up through the paper, trailing it toward the corners and edges.

 This is where the magic happens—when colors start running into each other in unpredictable, gorgeous ways.